Malik Naseer Ahmed Shahwani

-Malik Naseer Ahmed Shahwani is a Pakistani politician who is the member-elect of the Provincial Assembly of Balochistan.
+Malik Naseer Ahmed Shahwani is a Pakistani politician who had been a member of the Provincial Assembly of Balochistan from August 2018 to August 2023.

 Political career

-Shahwani was elected to the Provincial Assembly of Balochistan as a candidate of Balochistan National Party (Mengal) (BNP-M) from the constituency PB-32 in 2018 Pakistani general election held on 25 July 2018.
+Shahwani was elected to the Provincial Assembly of Balochistan as a candidate of Balochistan National Party (Mengal) (BNP-M) from the constituency PB-32 in the 2018 Pakistani general election held on 25 July 2018.
 He defeated Abdul Ghafoor Haideri of Muttahida Majlis-e-Amal (MMA).
 Shahwani garnered 6,795 votes while his closest rival secured 4,434 votes.